atsign-foundation/docs.atsign.com/content_dev/docs/sdk/java/getting-started/sharedkey.md

 ```

 ### Getting a SharedKey Other Example
-Getting a SharedKey that was sent by another atSign being sent to you.
+Learn how to get a SharedKey that was sent by another atSign being sent to you.
+The `sharedBy` atSign should be the other atSign (the atSign that is sending the data to YOU), while the `sharedWith` atSign should be YOU.
 ```java
 // 1. establish constants
 String ROOT_URL = "root.atsign.org:64";